 We no longer have a franchise with the Legal Aid Agency ("LAA") to represent clients in criminal matters on a publicly funded basis.
-This information sheet provides details as to our services and information on the criminal justice and legal aid systems in England and Wales and is believed to be correct as at the date stated below.
+This information sheet provides brief details only and information on the criminal justice and legal aid systems in England and Wales and is believed to be correct as at the date stated below.

 Police Station advice